spaceexpanse/Pool4U_Yiimp_Installer/README.md

-## Pool4U`s YiiMP Server Installer !
+## YiiMP Server Installer !

 ## This is opened as a public repo - all features are not final!

 All in one installer for your yiimp server.

-**Pool4U YiiMP Server Installer! ** Automates most of the tedious tasks of the following releases:
+**YiiMP Server Installer! ** Automates most of the tedious tasks of the following releases:

 * YiiMP